jdmedlock/oopinjs/README.md

 | Clear and concise code           | Slightly more code required than is the case using ES6-style 'class'  |

 ####Commentary
+1. The [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) recommends that ES6 classes be used over prototype manipulation due to their conciseness and clarity.
-1. The source code is [es5class.js](https://github.com/jdmedlock/oopinjs/blob/master/es5class.js)
+2. The source code is [es5class.js](https://github.com/jdmedlock/oopinjs/blob/master/es5class.js)
 in this repo.
-2. Thanks to [@kornil](https://github.com/Kornil) for providing the original idea and source for this example.
+3. Thanks to [@kornil](https://github.com/Kornil) for providing the original idea and source for this example.

 ---